stringparser/runtime/readme.md

 });
 ```

-Now let's compose those into one asynchronous function using
+Now let's compose those into one asynchronous functions using
 this brand new `runtime` instance we have created.

 How does it look like?

-Like this: last argument is for options, all the others for functions.
+The default goes like this: last argument is for options, all the others for functions.

 ```js
 var composed = runtime.stack(foo, bar, baz, {wait: true});